Max Verstappen wins maiden F1 world title after dramatic Abu Dhabi Grand Prix ending - KTVZ

 The victory meant Verstappen prevented Hamilton from claiming an eighth world title, which would have seen him surpass the record he shares with racing legend Michael Schumacher.

 “It’s insane.
 I don’t know what to say.
 I’m so pleased for the team and for all these guys.
-I love working with them so much,” Verstappen said after the race.
+I love working with them so much,” an emotional and slightly stunned Verstappen said after the race.

 “Finally, today, I had a bit of luck.
 My team know I love them and I want to do this with them for the next 10 or 15 years!”